 - Participating in phone banks, door-to-door and street canvasses, and other list-building activities;

 - Writing and submitting media materials, including letters to the editor, op-eds, and press releases;

 - Helping to organize informational and community-building events (concerts, house parties, forums, etc.).

 Additionally, fellows will be encouraged to actively participate in team decisions around strategy, effective messaging, targeted outreach, and more.
 Fall (September-December) and Spring (January-May) fellows will work on similar activities with a strong focus on the campus community.

-Fall 2018 Northeast Fellows will be in key states for passing carbon pricing, such as Massachusetts, Vermont, and Rhode Island.
+Spring 2018 Northeast Fellows will be in key states for passing carbon pricing, such as Massachusetts, Vermont, and Rhode Island.

 Start and end dates are flexible depending on your school schedule, but the general time frame for the Fall Fellowship are approximately Sept 1st - December 20th.

 The Our Climate Northeast Field Coordinator will follow up with qualified candidates to set up a short interview in late November and December.
 Questions concerning the Northeast Fellowship can be directed to the Northeast Field Coordinator, Eben Bein at email@example.com.